berntf/otwo/ServerInstallTestnet.md

 ssh root@[your_server_ip-address]
 ```

-2. Now update and upgrade your system to the latest repositories:
+2. Update and upgrade your system to the latest repositories:

 ```
 apt-get update